dmratliff00/EntraIDAudit/README.md

 1. Sign in to Microsoft Entra Admin Center.
 2. Navigate to Identity > Protection > Authentication Methods.
 3. Click on Password Protection (left menu).
+4. Take a screenshot of this screen.
 ```
-Link to skip steps above:
+Link to skip to step 4:
 ```
 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/AuthenticationMethodsMenuBlade/~/PasswordProtection/fromNav/Identity
 ```